Matsushita & the Margarita

 A KX-R530 and a KX-R250, two portable wedges I recently picked up for $20 each:

 KX-R250 (above), KX-R530 (below)

 - The typing line is barely visible.

 - The warning beeper that’s meant to alert you as you enter the “hot zone” (the right margin being just 8 characters away) is very quiet and therefore easy to miss.

 To my mind the KX-R250 has the following advantages:

 - The keyboard is more spacious and more tactile.

 - The KX-250 is an old-fashioned two-platen-knob machine.
 It also has slider switches you can use to set the typing mode, pitch and line spacing manually.
-On the KX-530 you have to enter a Code + Key-press combination which makes it too-close-for-comfort to a computer.
+On the KX-530 you have to enter a Code + Key-press combination.

 - The KX-R250 has a bigger and more readable LCD screen (author immediately contradicts himself re his last computer-related comment).
 While I normally prefer to type in T/W mode, you can easily switch to L/L (line by line) mode and not only check what you’ve written, but also check the approach of the dreaded hot zone via a character count at the far right of the screen.